 Such an approach is more sustainable, financially and politically, given the beleaguered state of the U.S. and Pakistani publics, who are exhausted with the other's ostensible perfidy.
 Finding such a sustainable and functional relationship rather than an inflated, expensive program that fails to meet the most fundamental objectives may be the best way to stay engaged in Pakistan over the long haul.
 The stakes are high.
-The United States cannot afford to walk away even if it can't afford to stay engaged as it has been.
+The United States cannot afford to walk away even it can't afford to stay engaged as it has been.
+The security of Americans and Pakistanis alike depends upon these two countries getting their bilateral relationship "as right" as is realistically possible.